• Recipes

 This line of butter step is technically optional but will help control how the top of your chocolate pound cake bakes.
 It will ensure the top of the cake cracks open in the middle.

-Some carryover cooking will happen in the pan, so err on the side of pulling it out a minute or two too soon rather than over baking it.
+Some carryover cooking will happen in the pan, so err on the side of pulling it out a minute or two too soon.

 a baked chocolate pound cake in a loaf pan with a crack down the middle of the cake. an instant read thermometer is next to it on a cooling rack with a few crumbs clinging to the probe.

-The chocolate pound cake will be very tall and domed when it first comes out of the oven, but will flatten out on top a bit as it cools.
+The chocolate pound cake will be very tall and domed when it first comes out of the oven, but will flatten out a bit as it cools.

 NOTE: The cake must be completely cool before you add the powdered sugar topping or it will melt into the cake.